Top Retirement Mutual Funds in India for 2025

 Features of Retirement Mutual Funds

-Here are some of the significant features of retirement funds in mutual funds.
+Here are some of the significant features of retirement funds in India.

 - Long-Term Horizon: The retirement mutual funds have a lock-in period of 5 years, which is higher than the ELSS lock-in period of 3 years.
 The best mutual fund for pension plan may prove to be beneficial due to the power of compounding, and investors can be financially stable even in their golden years.